 About Troop One

-Scouts BSA Troop One is in the Middle Tennessee Council.
+Scouts BSA Troop One is in the Middle Tennessee Council and a part of the Natchez Trace District.
+The Troop is chartered by the Brentwood Morning Rotary Club.
 Troop One meets at Brentwood United Methodist Church downstairs in the Youth Area (enter via the Lower Main Entrance of the Turner Discipleship Center) from 7:00 – 8:30 p.m. every Thursday.
 Troop One has an extensive history as a continuously active troop since 1910.

 Troop One was founded on September 1, 1910 with Dr. Haley as the original Scoutmaster.
 He continued as Troop One Scoutmaster until 1935 when he retired.
 Having founded Troops 1, 2 & 3 (Troop 2 had disbanded by 1935) he looked for someone to continue the leadership of Scouting.
 Finding no leaders available, Haley told the Scouts that he needed to step down and that he knew of no one available to take over.